marinbgd/js-tips-and-tricks/README.md

 ## Numeric Separators
-Purpose is to group digits to make long numbers more readable.
-The proposal allows underscores as separators in numeric literals:
+Purpose is to group digits to make long numbers more readable.git The proposal allows underscores as separators in numeric literals:
 ````
 const distanceEarthSunInKm = 149_600_000; // 149600000